 Why stay in Christchurch during a luxury trip around New Zealand?
 Enjoy the comforts, tastes and convenience of city living while experiencing the landscapes that New Zealand is famous for.
 Soar over the Canterbury Plains and the Southern Alps in a helicopter or hot air balloon excursion, take a private tour of the local wine region, or ride first class on one of the world’s most scenic train journeys.
 After your day of exploring, retreat to the lavish hotels, luxury apartments and boutique lodges of the inner city.
 Plan for your exceptional city getaway with The Luxury Guide to Christchurch.

-Premium Tours in Christchurch
+Premium Tours and Experiences

 - Take to the skies in a luxury helicopter excursion (more info on Viator and Tripadvisor)

-- See the sights of Christchurch in a VW Combi
+- See the sights of Christchurch in a VW Combi (on Viator and Tripadvisor)

-- Soak in the scenery from a hot air balloon
+- Soak in the scenery from a hot air balloon with Adventure Balloon NZ

 A four-to-five-star hotel boasting either charming heritage or contemporary architecture, a boutique lodge, indulgent B&B, or your own private luxury apartment: which will you choose?
-Find out more in the 10 Best Luxury Accommodation in Christchurch.
+Find out more in the 10 Best Luxury Accommodations in Christchurch.

 Christchurch for Families